nnalpas/Proteogenomics_reannotation/README.md

 Repository containing all custom pipeline (bash and R scripts) used for bacterial proteogenomics data analyses.

 These will be published as part of a submitted publication:
-Ravikumar, V. et al. 2018 (under review)
+Ravikumar, V. et al. 2018 Sci.
+Rep. (accepted)

 In order to use the provided pipeline and scripts, user should refer first to the masterscript 'SixFrame_proteogenomics.sh'.